vite-pwa/docs/frameworks/nuxt.md

   ```
 :::

-To update your project to use the new `vite-plugin-pwa` integration for Nuxt 3, you only need to change the Nuxt config file removing the `vite-pwa-plugin` plugin if present:
+To update your project to use the new `@vite-pwa/nuxt` module for Nuxt 3, you only need to change the Nuxt config file adding the `@vite-pwa/nuxt` module, move the `vite-plugin-pwa` options to the module options, and remove the `vite-pwa-plugin` plugin (if present):

 ```ts
 export default defineNuxtConfig({